lundegaard/react-union.org/content/docs/union-component/common-data-descriptors.md

 ---
-title: "Common Data Descriptors"
+title: 'Common Data Descriptors'
 order: 5
 ---

-_Common data descriptor_ is a DOM element used for passing common data to all your widgets described by [_widget descriptors_](/union-component-widget-descriptors).
+A _common data descriptor_ is a DOM element used for passing common data to all of your widgets.

-The common descriptor must be a `<script>` element with the attribute `data-union-common`.
+It must be a `<script>` element with the `data-union-common` HTML attribute.

-Please note that even though you can provide multiple common data descriptors to React-union, but it is discouraged if you don't have control over their order in the portal or CMS.
+Please note that although you can provide multiple common data descriptors to React-union, it is discouraged if you don't have control over their order in the portal or CMS.

 ## Attributes

-#### `data-union-common` : _string*_
+#### `data-union-common` : _string\*_

-Use to mark `script` tag as a common descriptor.
+Used to mark a `script` element as a common descriptor.

-Body of the `<script />` should be your data in JSON format.
+The body of the `<script />` must be a valid JSON.

 ## Example